tinymanorg/tinyman-js-sdk/README.md

 <br>

-0. Let's say, we want to add liquidity to a pool between ALGO and USDC:
+0. Let's say, we want to add liquidity to the pool between ALGO and USDC:

 ```typescript
 const asset1 = {